maxx0498/DropFreezingDetection_AU.jl/README.md

 ![](doc/assets/validation1.png)

-The freeze detection tries to identify changes in the image that correspond to freezing.
+The freeze detection tries to identify changes in the image that correspond to freezing (indicated by opaque drop).
 The triplets correspond to an image sequence with suspected freezing.
 The droplet should turn from clear to opaque either in the second or third image.
-Sometimes the freeze detection is in error.
+Sometimes the freeze detection is an error.
 For example the second triplet in the left most column.
 These can be manually removed as false positives.
-Click on the triplet to remove it.
+Click twice on the triplet to remove it.

 A white line will appear and indicate that the drop is removed.
 Note that the first click has no effect and you will need to click twice.